Need to know what size wire for welder extension cord safety and performance?

 There’s no doubt that a lightweight, undersized cord can derail your welding project.
 With long runs, extra resistance can lead to cord-melting heat, shorts, and even fire.

-At a minimum, you can expect voltage to drop, causing poor weld performance and tripped breakers.
+At a minimum, you can expect the voltage to drop, causing poor weld performance and tripped breakers.

 Avoid these issues with this welder extension cord chart.
 You’ll quickly learn what size wire can carry the load for your welder—at the extension cord length you need.